Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/single-select-menu.md

 </View>
 ```

-This menu is on a dark background and is also right-aligned.
+This select is on a dark background and is also right-aligned.

 ```js
 const React = require("react");